 When we talk about drywall, it might sound like there is only one type of it.
 Drywall is drywall, right?
-No, there are actually several different types of drywall to meet various functions.
-What are the different types of drywall, and what’s the difference between them?
-Read on to learn everything you need to know about the differences between drywall types.
+Actually there are several different types of drywall to meet various functions in buildings.
+The drywall types are different because they vary in thickness as well as resistance to water and fire.
+Which one is right for your project?
+Read on to learn everything you need to know about the different types of drywall.

 The Importance of Choosing the Right Type of Drywall

-Drywall may be the most common wall material, but it is not just a blanketed item that can go everywhere.
-For example, the walls in a restroom would need a different type of drywall than the lobby of a building.
-The drywall types are different because they vary in thickness as well as resistance to water and fire.
-As long as you are working with a reliable drywall contractor, you can rest assured that the right type of drywall will be selected for your building.
+Drywall may be the most common material used in walls, but it is not just a one-size-fits-all type of material.
+Different buildings have different purposes, and drywall can be installed to enhance that purpose.
+For example, the walls in a restroom need a different type of drywall than the walls of a lobby of a building.
+As long as you are working with a reliable drywall contractor, you can rest assured that the right type of drywall is installed for your room or building.
 Now, let’s take a look at the types of drywall.

-While every type of drywall has its differences, there is one common thing that is in every type of drywall: gypsum, a common mineral.
-It is usually at the core of any drywall.
+While every type of drywall has its differences, there is one common material in every type of drywall: gypsum.
+This common mineral has a superpower turning common into extraordinary.
+It is naturally fire-resistant.
+Gypsum is usually at the core of any drywall.

 Regular or White Board Drywall

-One of the most commonly used types of drywall is regular or white board.
-For these, gypsum is sandwiched in between two layers of paper.
-The paper on the front of the drywall panel is brown, and the front is usually light gray or white.
-The standard thickness for regular drywall is 1/2 inch, but it can come in other thicknesses, depending on what the drywall is going to be used for.
+One of the most commonly used types of drywall is regular or white board drywall.
+For this type, gypsum is sandwiched between two layers of paper.
+The paper on the back of the drywall panel is brown, and the front is usually light gray or white.
+The standard thickness for regular drywall is ½- inch, but it comes in other thicknesses, depending on the purpose of the drywall and the building.

-If the surface of the wall that the drywall is being installed in is curved, the drywall will need to be bent; either 1/4 inch or 3/8 inch thickness is better for the drywall.
+While we like straight walls and easy installations, old buildings and unusual designs can provide uneven or curved surfaces.
+If the surface of the wall that the drywall is being installed in is curved, the drywall will need to be bent; either ¼-inch or ⅜-inch thickness is better when working with curved walls.

-To help with soundproofing a room, using drywall of 5/8 inch or 3/4 inch thickness is a good choice.
-5/8 inch drywall is also good for ceilings because it is resistant to sagging.
+To help with soundproofing a room, drywall that is ⅝-inch or ¾-inch in thickness is a good choice.
+A ⅝-inch drywall is also good for ceilings because it is resistant to sagging.

 Blue Board Drywall

-Blue board drywall is one of the types of drywall that is highly resistant to moisture, making it perfect for bathrooms, basements, kitchens, locker rooms, and attics.
-The blue board is named for the blue paper that surrounds the gypsum core.
+Blue board drywall is highly resistant to moisture, making it perfect for bathrooms, basements, kitchens, locker rooms, and attics.
+Blue board drywall is named for the blue paper surrounding the gypsum core.
 The paper is treated for moisture resistance, though it is not waterproof.

 Green Board Drywall

 For a kitchen, bathroom, attic, or basement, green board drywall is one of the best options.
 It is mold-resistant because it has thick layers of green paper surrounding the gypsum, and the paper has a wax coating over it.
-The mold resistance is great for a damper area, but it is important to keep in mind that green board drywall is not fire-resistant or waterproof.
-Green board drywall usually comes in 1/2 inch and 5/8 inch thicknesses.
+The mold resistance is great for damp areas, but it is important to keep in mind that green board drywall is not fire-resistant or waterproof.
+Green board drywall usually comes in ½-inch and ⅝-inch thicknesses.

 Purple Board Drywall

-The Purple Board Drywall is the most resistant to both mold and moisture out of the other types of drywall.
+Purple drywall is the type of drywall most resistant to both mold and moisture.
 Purple Board is great to use anywhere that may need moisture protection, like the exterior of a building or a ceiling.
 It is also resistant to dents and scratches, making it one of the best types of drywall for high-traffic areas.
+This premium drywall runs a little higher than the cost of other drywalls.

 Paperless Drywall is a relatively new drywall type that surrounds the gypsum in fiberglass mesh instead of paper.
 The fiberglass makes this drywall resistant to moisture and mold.